-With regards to the business environment surrounding the Group, Microsoft Corporation's new OS, Windows 10 was released in July 2015 and had sold more than 270 million copies worldwide by March 31, 2016.
-The penetration speed is considered the fasted of any Windows product yet, more than double that of Windows 7, and almost four times that of Windows 8.
-Windows 10 devices are expected to increase going forward (according to US Microsoft Corporation announcement in March 2016).
-Furthermore, the number of mobile phone contracts stood at 154.22 million at the end of December 2015 (up 4.8% year-on-year), and the number of MNVO service contracts (included in the number of mobile phone contracts) stood at 11.55 million (up 29.0% year-on-year), with both types of contract growing strongly (March 2016, Ministry of Internal Affairs and Communications: published quarterly data on contract numbers and market shares for electronic communication services).
+With regard to the business environment surrounding the Group, the period for free upgrades to Microsoft Corporation's new OS, Windows 10, came to an end, and the OS continues to prove popular with a share by OS of 25.4% (as of April 2017, Net Applications research).
+Support for Windows Vista ended in April, and Windows 10 devices are expected to increase steadily going forward.
+Furthermore, the number of mobile phone contracts stood at 160.71 million at the end of December 2016 (up 4.1% year-on-year), and the number of MVNO service contracts (included in the number of mobile phone contracts) stood at 14.85 million (up 27.7% year-on-year), with both types of contract growing strongly (March 2017, Ministry of Internal Affairs and Communications: published quarterly data on contract numbers and market shares for electronic communication services).